Fello-96/weather-app/README.md

 - Wind Speed

 I built a component called Dashboard where you can add your favorite cities and order them from A-Z (reversed also) and for min and max temperature.
+In the home component you find a simple clock created using DatePipe and setInterval (the interval is stopped when component is destroyed).
+While the clock isn't ready you can see a spinner running.

-I manage with service the following process:
+I manage with services the following process:
 - Http Request
 - Passing data between components
 - Ordering data in Dashboard componeny